mincequi/OmniFunken/README.md

 OmniFunken
 ==========
 OmniFunken aims to be a general purpose media render daemon.
+Currently it only supports Apple AirPlay.

 Features